-Figure 3 shows a flowchart of the control software interfaced with devices.
+Figure 4 shows a flowchart of the control software interfaced with devices.
 The executive is the LabView interface and controls the actuators, CCD cameras, the choice of phase diversity algorithm, control law and motion of the actuators.
-The primary control loop is shown linked with blue lines.
 The pupil monitor is the pupil imaging camera and the DFS is the dispersed fringe sensor to assist in coarse pistoning of the actuators.
 These are manually controlled by the operator.